Intro to how to drywall

 Fasten wood backing wherever drywall ends have no support within 4 in.
 Make sure to check corners and ceiling/wall joints.

 Measure from the end of the ceiling to the middle of a joist and cut the sheet to length.
 End cuts should split framing members.
 Gaps at ends and splices should be less than 1/4 in.
 Mark fastening guidelines every 16 in. from end of sheet with a drywall square.
 Cut overall lengths 1/4 in. shorter for easier fitting.

 Be bold!
-You don’t need a truckload of tools, the mind of a rocket scientist or an Arnold Schwarzenegger-like physique to hang drywall.
-You just need to get familiar with the fundamentals to gain the confidence to tackle the job yourself.
+You don’t need a truckload of tools, the mind of a rocket scientist or an Arnold Schwarzenegger-like physique to know how to hang drywall.
+You just need to get familiar with the fundamentals for how to install drywall to gain the confidence to tackle the job yourself.

 Drywall is one of the easiest-to-use and cheapest construction materials in the world.
 Even a serious mistake will make you chuckle, knowing you’ve wasted little time and probably less than five bucks.
 And the money you save handling the task yourself will come in handy for furnishing that new room.